davidtkeane/rangerplex-ai/README.md

 *   **Matrix Mode**: Digital rain overlay and "Operator" persona.
 *   **Celebration Overlays**: Holiday Mode with Snow / Confetti / Sparkles plus inline rename sparkles (all toggles in Settings).
 *   **Light/Dark Modes**: For day and night operations.

+### 🎁 Special Features
+*   **Easter Eggs**: RangerPlex has hidden surprises throughout.
+Try typing interesting things in chat to discover them!
+*   **Personality Commands**: Various slash commands unlock unique experiences and interactions.
+*   **Exploration Encouraged**: The best way to discover all features is to explore and experiment!

 ---